 3 Repealed by the Acts Amendment and Repeal (Environmental Protection) Act 1986.

-4 Under the Alteration of Statutory Designations Order 2003 a reference in any law to the Department of Mines is to be read and construed as a reference to the Department of Industry and Resources.
+4 Under the Alteration of Statutory Designations Order 2003 a reference in any law to the Department of Mines was read and construed as a reference to the Department of Industry and Resources.

+Under the Public Sector Management Act 1994 the names of departments may be changed.
+At the time of this reprint the former Department of Industry and Resources is called the Department of Mines and Petroleum.

-5 Under the Alteration of Statutory Designations Order (No. 3) 2001 a reference in any law to the Public Works Department is to be read and construed as a reference to the Department of Housing and Works.
+5 Under the Alteration of Statutory Designations Order 2010 a reference in any law to the Public Works Department is to be read and construed as a reference to the Department of Treasury and Finance.